 A parent must be the student's biological or adoptive parent or the student's stepparent if the biological or adoptive parent has remarried at the time of application.
 The child must be a dependent student who is enrolled at least half-time at a school that participates in the Direct Loan Program.

-Dependent students will not be required to submit Parent documents (PLUS Credit decision, PLUS MPN, and the Parent Data Form) if any of the following exceptions apply:
+Dependent students will not be required to submit Parent documents (PLUS Credit decision, PLUS MPN) if any of the following exceptions apply:

 Exceptions for Dependent Students

 - Student is a non-Title IV recipient (GOK, cash pay, 100% tuition reimbursement, 100% tuition assistance, military, scholarship recipient, or international student).